Theodor Geiger

 Geiger inspires my work in safety management, by:

-- Emphasizing the importance of practical and empirical research to inform organizational decision-making, while avoiding purely theoretical thinking.
+- Doing practical and empirical research to inform organizational decision-making, while avoiding purely theoretical thinking.

 - Encouraging a critical approach to problem-solving and avoiding ideologies (e.g. BBS, Zero-harm) in organizational practices.